hypersign-protocol/hypersign-kyc-contracts/README.md

 - [ ] Refator code; use wrappers
 - [ ] Implement multitest cases
 - [ ] Work on all edge cases of smart contract
-- [ ] Contract optimization; see how we can improve gas fee,
+- [x] Contract optimization; see how we can improve gas fee,
 - [ ] Check for any security loopholes

+## Security Issues

+- [ ] zk proofs can be prone to replay attacks
+- [ ] All DID signatures are also prone to replay attacks
+- [ ] Implement exectue function to update Hypersign Admin DID
+- [ ] Update ver-keys for all other proofs
+- [ ] Implement test cases for all other kind of proofs
+- [ ] Implement a authorization (using verifiable credential verifications) from hypersign admin
+- [ ] Implement how to stop users to re-transfer the token to other users?

 ## Resources

 - [Hypersign On-chain kyc documentation](https://docs.google.com/document/d/1Gso6w9mbkRlv6bvyQDnrhqZhmoD9WOhleY3p2LVIJOQ/edit#heading=h.1krz9xs6n001)